 The three most important things for basic gear is the pack, sleeping bag and the tent.
 It is important to get a comfortable and reliable pack that fits properly, is lightweight and has good back support.
 Typically something between 50L and 65L pack size is ideal.
 Good brands such as Deuter, Gregory, and Osprey are worth investing in.
 Osprey is great for their lifetime warranty and comfort.
 Investing in a high-end sleeping bag goes a LONG way.
-Not only will it give more warmth through cold nights, it will be very light and compact.
+Not only will it give more warmth through cold nights, but it will also be very light and compact.
 Go with a high fill down sleeping bag rated below freezing temps.
 Do not buy on looks alone.
 Make sure to properly lay down with the zipper fully closed to make sure the fit is right.
 Backpacking tents are known for their lightweight designs and in some cases extreme minimalism.
 In most cases the lighter the better.
 However, we almost divorced over a two-person ultralight backpacking tent.
 So if you are traveling with a loved one that you want to continue to love, a three-person tent may be a better option.

 Packs: Men’s Osprey Aether 70L and women’s Osprey Aura 65L.

 Tent: MSR, Big Agnes, and Mountain Hardwear make excellent tents.
 Our Mountain Hardwear Ghost UL 3 tent is amazing.